aditya-gupta-dev/network-speedtest/README.md

 # network-speedtest
-A python file to test your internet speed...
+A not so complicated python file to test your internet speed...

+# How to run

+`pip install speedtest-cli`

+`python main.py`

+Thanks for reading :)